How a Database and Collaboration Might Move the Needle on Liquid Biopsies

 The Cancer Moonshot’s Blood Profiling Atlas will aggregate raw datasets from circulating tumor cells, circulating DNA and other assays.
 These large pools of data will be freely available to qualified researchers.
 The project will also involve sharing sample preparation and handling protocols from multiple different groups to create best practices and standards.

-As one of 20 institutions to participate in the initiative, University of Michigan Comprehensive Cancer Center researchers will share data from patient blood samples that have been analyzed, including circulating tumor cell data and genetic sequencing of DNA and RNA.
+As one of 20 institutions to participate in the initiative, University of Michigan Rogel Cancer Center researchers will share data from patient blood samples that have been analyzed, including circulating tumor cell data and genetic sequencing of DNA and RNA.
 The U-M team will also share standard operating procedures for collecting and processing blood specimens for liquid biopsy analysis.

 Muneesh Tewari, M.D., Ph.D., will coordinate with other U-M researchers on this effort.

 “I see this as a beginning.
-It has potential to stimulate greater movement toward working collaboratively across industries to find real solutions for patients,” says Tewari, co-director of the Cancer Center’s Translational and Clinical Research Program.
+It has potential to stimulate greater movement toward working collaboratively across industries to find real solutions for patients,” says Tewari, co-director of the Rogel Cancer Center’s Translational and Clinical Research Program.

 He discusses the new initiative below.